 Developing Physics Specialism

-Those teaching a significant physics timetable (usually including some triple science or A-level classes) in their third to fifth year of teaching receive individual mentoring.
+Those teaching a significant physics timetable (usually including some triple science or A-level classes) in their second to fifth year of teaching receive individual mentoring as part of this programme.
 Teachers will agree goals with their mentor at the start of the year and work towards these with support from their mentor.
 They will also receive a funded place for a conference of their choosing and receive books relevant to their interests.

-Applications for Developing Physics Specialism (2022/23) are now closed.
+Applications for Developing Physics Specialism (2023/24) are now open.

 It is expected that the majority of those applying will be able to take part but if programmes are oversubscribed, priority will be given to applications that meet one or more of the following criteria: